Alipurduar district: Legislative segments

 There are 5 assembly constituency in Alipurduar district :

 As per order of the Delimitation Commission in respect of the delimitation of constituencies in the West Bengal, the area under Kumargram block and seven gram panchayats under Alipurduar–II block, viz.
 Bhatibari, Kohinoor, Parokata, Mahakalguri, Shamuktala, Turturi and Tatpara–I constitutes the Kumargram assembly constituency of West Bengal.
 The Majherdabri gram panchayat under Alipurduar–II block and the area under Kalchini block constitutes the Kalchini assembly constituency.
 The Alipurduar municipality, the Alipurduar Railway Junction census town, and the gram panchayats of Chaporer Par–I, Chaporer Par–II and Tatpara–II under Alipurduar–II block and ten gram panchayats of Alipurduar–I block, viz.
 Banchukamari, Parorpar, Shalkumar–I, Vivekananda–I, Chakowakheti, Patlakhawa, Shalkumar–II, Vivekananda–II, Mathura and Tapsikhata form the Alipurduars assembly constituency.
 The other gram panchayat of Alipurduar–I block, viz.
 Purba Kanthalbari forms the Falakata assembly constituency along with the area under Falakata block.
 Madarihat block is part of Madarihat assembly constituency.
 Kumargram, Kalchini and Madarihat constituencies is reserved for Scheduled tribes (ST) candidates.
 Falakata constituency is reserved for Scheduled castes (SC) candidates.
 All these five assembly constituencies are part of Alipurduars (Lok Sabha constituency), which is reserved for ST candidates.

 Demographics

-As of the 2011 census, Alipurduar district has a population of 1,491,250, of which 1,183,704 are rural and 307,456 are urban.
-Scheduled Castes and Scheduled Tribes make up 456,706 (30.62%) and 382,112 (25.62%) of the population respectively.
+As of the 2011 census, Alipurduar district had a population of 1,491,250, of which 1,183,704 were rural and 307,456 were urban.
+Scheduled Castes and Scheduled Tribes made up 456,706 (30.62%) and 382,112 (25.62%) of the population respectively.